-I. General Education Requirements with Notes for Majors English BENG 101, 101L and 102 (each with a grade of "C" or higher)6-7 Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with approved credit for first-semester freshman composition are exempt from the BENG 101L requirement.
-Numeri cal and Analytical Reasoning 6 BMTH 101 or a higher level mathematics course, plus an additional course in mathematics, logic, statistics, or computer science.
-Majors: BSTA 201 is a Program Requirement in (II) below and satisfies 3 hrs. of the Numerical and Analytical Reasoning requirement.
-Speech BSPC 140, 201 or 230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 BHIS 101, 102, 111 or 112, 115 or 116 Fine Arts 2 Majors: BPSY 101 is a Program Requirement in (II) below and satisfies the 3 hr.

-Liberal Arts Electives, Social/Behavioral Sciences requirement.
+I. General Education Requirements with Notes for Majors English Either ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
+Students who transfer into USCB with approved credit for first-semester freshman composition are exempt from the ENGL B101L requirement.
+Numeri cal and Analytical Reasoning Majors: STAT 201 is a Program Requirement in (II) below and satisfies 3 hrs. of the Numerical and Analytical Reasoning requirement.
+Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 Majors: PSYC 101 is a Program Requirement in (II) below and satisfies the 3 hr.
+Liberal Arts Electives.
+Social/Behavioral Sciences requirement.